Pete-C2/Greenhouse-Controller/README.md

 ## Changelog

+### V0.27
+Added calculation of average air heating on time.

+Removed temprary code as there was no calculation error.

 ### V0.26
 Added error checking code for heating air temperature sensor.
 NOT yet tested for sensore failure as the sensor is soldered into the test board.